-Elizabeth Gilbert’s memoir Eat, Pray, Love has been called “a generation’s instruction manual” by the Toronto Sun.
+Elizabeth Gilbert’s memoir “Eat Pray Love” has been called “a generation’s instruction manual” (The Toronto Sun).
 Exploding onto the scene in 2006, the bestseller famously chronicled the year Gilbert spent traveling the world after a shattering divorce.
-Translated into more than 30 languages, Eat, Pray, Love has sold over ten million copies worldwide.
-The book—which The New York Times Book Review says is “fueled by a mix of intelligence, wit, and colloquial exuberance that is close to irresistible”—catapulted its author from respected but little-recognized writer to a woman Oprah Winfrey has called a “rock star author.”
+Translated into more than 30 languages, “Eat Pray Love” has sold over 13 million copies worldwide.
+In 2010, it was made into a feature film starring Julia Roberts and Javier Bardem.

-Gilbert lives in New Jersey, where she is a columnist for O, The Oprah Magazine.
-She is also at work on a new novel.
+Gilbert lives in New York, where she is a columnist for O, The Oprah Magazine.

 Do not apologize for crying.
 Without this emotion, we are only robots.